 - Get the appraisal in writing, with a clear statement, not an estimate, of your item’s worth, along with a description of the methods used to make the appraisal.

-Geary points out that a reputable appraiser will typically charge by the hour, with rates ranging from $100 to $300 per hour, depending on where you live.
+- Be prepared to spend.
+A reputable appraiser will typically charge by the hour, with rates ranging from $100 to $300 per hour, depending on where you live.

-However, if you love it but can’t quite fit it into your current lifestyle, you also have the option of putting it in self storage.
-Look for a self storage facility that offers climate-controlled storage units.
-That’s especially important if you’ll be storing wood furniture that could be damaged by extremes of temperature or humidity.
+However, if you love it but can’t quite fit it into your current lifestyle, you also have the option of putting it in storage for the time being.
+Look for a self storage facility that offers climate controlled storage.
+This is especially important when storing wood furniture that could be damaged by extremes of temperature or humidity.
 Wood has its moisture content and is very sensitive to changes in relative humidity.
 Sudden changes can cause wood to crack or split.